hfndb/cookware-headless-ice/docs/sponsoring.md

 + Receive configured files from generic repository
 + Compare files in directory src/generic with configured files to send to generic repository and show differences
 + If project names are configured in sponsor.projects, all projects will be fully sponsored in order of appearance
++ Check for other generic files that are needed
++ Check for npm packges which need to be installed or upgraded and report them